How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 You don't need an enterprise knowledge platform.
 The stack is:

-• Notion: A team plan (the free tier works for most).
-If your team already uses Notion, just build on top of it
+• Notion: a team plan (the free tier works for most).
+If your team already uses Notion, build on top

-• AI minutes tool: Something that auto-generates minutes from a recording.
-Manual transcription is the first thing to break under load, so automate it from day one
+• AI minutes tool: something that auto-generates notes from a recording.
+Manual transcription is the first thing to break under load — automate it from day one

-These three combine into a single flow: recording → AI minutes → Notion DB.
+These three combine into a single flow: recording → AI notes → Notion DB.

 Trying to roll this out to everyone at once is the most common way to fail.
-Follow this sequence instead:
+Follow this sequence:

 StageDurationScopeWhat you do